turingschool/curriculum/tutorials/debugger.markdown

 (rdb:2)
 ```

-In line 3 I tell the debugger to `display @product`.
-It will then show a line like #4 for each prompt.
+* In line 3 I tell the debugger to `display @product`.
+* It will then show a line like #4 for each prompt.
 You can see `@product` starts as `nil` (a blank because the debugger calls `.to_s` on `nil` which gives you an empty string).
-Then after I call `next` and a value is assigned to `@product`, the value appears on line 6.
-Notice that the display persists for later instructions like line 10.
+* Then after I call `next` and a value is assigned to `@product`, the value appears on line 6.
+* Notice that the display persists for later instructions like line 10.
+* *NOTE:* In this application, `Product` instances have a `to_s` that just returns their `title` attribute, which here causes the display of `Apples`.

 In fact, when you `display` a variable it will show up for all further debugger calls in that process.
 So if your server stays running, you'll see variables displayed from a previous request's debugging.
 Want to stop displaying a variable?
 Just call `undisplay` with the number displayed next to the variable.
 So in this case, I'd see the `1:` next to `@product` and call `undisplay 1`.

+#### Dropping into IRB

+Not satisfied with those options?
+Just call the `irb` instruction and the debugger will drop you into a normal IRB console.
+Use all your normal Ruby functions and tricks, then `exit` to get back to the debugger.
+You can continue to invoke other instructions and any data you created/changed in the IRB session is brought back into the debugging session.

 ### References